RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-10-02-Evil-LDAP-Queries.md

 I'm all for quickly fighting fires with a GUI, but I realize I don't want to deal with enabling and disabling this manually on several machines.
 Writing a quick POC function will be far faster.
 Particularly given that this is a simple registry change, and that Shay Levy has written the fantastic [PSRemoteRegistry](https://psremoteregistry.codeplex.com/), which I no longer consider a dependency.
 Just say no to providers that don't let you hit remote systems.

-All we do here is enable a logging, and set a few parameters.
+All we do here is enable logging, and set a few parameters that Mark suggested.

 {% highlight powershell %}
 Set-RegDWord -ComputerName $Computer -Hive LocalMachine -Key 'System\CurrentControlSet\Services\NTDS\Diagnostics' -Value '15 Field Engineering' -data 5